videosdk-live/agents-quickstart/README.md

 - **Function Tools**: Enable your agents with capabilities like retrieving data or performing actions
 - **Real-time Communication**: Seamless integration with VideoSDK's real-time communication platform
 - **Vision Support**: Direct video input from VideoSDK rooms to Gemini Live by setting `vision=True` in the session context.(Note: Vision is exclusively supported with Gemini models via the Gemini Live API)
+- **Virtual Avatar**: Enhance your AI agents with realistic, lip-synced virtual avatars using the [Simli](https://simli.com/) integration.
+Create more engaging and interactive experiences.(Works with both RealtimePipeline and CascadingPipeline approaches)

 ### 🔧 Why Choose Cascading Pipeline?